openqda/user-docs/docs/projects/teams.md

 A confirmation message will appear, if the email address was found and the team member was successfully added.
-Additionally, the added receives a notification email about them being added to the team.
+Additionally, the added team member receives a notification email about being added to the team.

 > [!CAUTION]
 > ⚠️ For now all team members have the same permission on the project,